 Countertops come in so many different materials, colors, and finishes that it can be overwhelming trying to decide what to choose.
-Obviously, I can’t cover all of the countertop options in just one article, but I did want to explain the different types of materials.
-I also will touch upon different finish options when appropriate.
-This should provide you with a very good idea of which direction that you would like to go.
+Luckily, there are so many countertop options that you are sure to find something that fits your style and budget.
+This should provide you with a very good idea of which direction you would like to go.

 Granite is probably the number one choice for countertops.
-They are a natural stone and come in many, many varieties.
-You have probably heard that granite requires maintenance; however, this is a broad statement that is (in large part) a myth.
+It is a natural stone and comes in many colors and finishes.
+You have probably heard that granite requires maintenance; however, this is a broad statement that is, in large part, a myth.

 Most commercially available granite does not require anything special.
 That is because most are not absorbent.
 So, sealer on these is unnecessary.
 Just wipe them down with a damp cloth to clean them, and they will maintain their original beauty for years to come.

 This finish can show smudges and fingerprints at the beginning.
-Because of this, a sealer can be applied when installed.
+Because of this, a sealer is usually applied when the countertops are installed.
 However, it should be fine without any future sealant needed.
-(Test the granite before applying sealer as it may have already been done by the installers.
-Too much sealer can cause non-porous granite to look dull).

-Leathered – A new and gaining in popularity finish is the leathered look.
-This is absolute granite with this finish.
-I know it is hard to tell by the picture, but it has a textured finish that is different than the honed granite.
-It is not quite as “matte” as the honed, but has a warm glow.
+A new and gaining in popularity finish is the leathered look.
+It has a textured finish that should not be confused with the honed granite.
+It is not quite as “matte” as the honed but has a warm glow.

-To better demonstrate a leathered finish, I wanted to offer a close up view.
+To better demonstrate a leathered finish, I wanted to offer a close-up view.
 To do that, I chose this granite with a lot of color variations.
 (Black just doesn’t photograph as well as other colors).
-This should give you an idea of what a leathered finish can look like.
+This should give you an idea of what a leather finish can look like.

-Flamed – Traditionally used for exterior surfaces or where slip resistance is needed, the flamed finish is gaining in requests for countertops.
+Traditionally used for exterior surfaces or where slip-resistance is needed, the flamed finish is gaining in requests for countertops.
 It is achieved by heat being added to the surface of the granite.
 This causes the surface to burst.

 Above, you can see how absolute granite looks with a flamed finish.
 The black tile is the polished version of this granite.
 So, this gives a good comparison of how different a flamed granite will look.